-In the 2004 case of Maguire v the DPP174 a man who was charged with membership of an unlawful organisation before the Special Criminal Court was denied bail in the High Court under section 2 due to the fear of him committing further serious offences.
-He reapplied four months later under section 3 of the 1997 Act (permitting a person refused bail under section 2 to make a fresh application after a delay of four months, such as delay in serving the Book of Evidence) when his trial still had not commenced.
-The then President of the High Court refused to grant bail on the basis that the delay was due to the inability of the Special Criminal Court to afford a prompt hearing, rather than any delay on the part of the prosecutor.175
+delay in serving the Book of Evidence) when his trial still had not commenced.
+The then President of the High Court refused to grant bail on the basis that the delay was due to the inability of the Special Criminal Court to afford a prompt hearing, rather than any delay on the part of the prosecutor.

 The Supreme Court held that section 2 did not create a discrete, self-contained and exclusive jurisdiction in relation to cases where the section was invoked.
 It was open to the court in a bail hearing to take into consideration additional factors, established at common law, including a consideration of when the applicant's trial would, or was likely to, take place.
 According to the Supreme Court, any bail hearing which excluded this consideration failed to vindicate the applicant's rights under the Constitution and the ECHR to personal liberty and a trial within a reasonable period.
-As regards the wording of section 3 of the 1997 Act, the interests of justice required a consideration of the State.
+As regards the wording of section 3 of the 1997 Act, the interests of justice required a consideration of the actual time to be spent in custody, irrespective of any culpability on the part of the State.

-In 2014 in the case of Leroy Roche176 Charleton J. in the Supreme Court remarked that section 3 of the Bail Act, 1997 was an unnecessary addition, since "at common law, an accused is entitled to apply to the court of trial or to the High Court for bail and is under no limitation in that regard, save perhaps that of showing a relevant and appropriately probative change of circumstances where repeated calls on that jurisdiction are made."177 The court also noted that although some legislation "refers to the jurisdiction of the High Court as appellate, this is not correct.
-It is a full jurisdiction that is exercised
+In 2014 in the case of Leroy Roche Charleton J. in the Supreme Court remarked that section 3 of the Bail Act, 1997 was an unnecessary addition, since "at common law, an accused is entitled to apply to the court of trial or to the High Court for bail and is under no limitation in that regard, save perhaps that of showing a relevant and appropriately probative change of circumstances where repeated calls on that jurisdiction are made."
+The court also noted that although some legislation "refers to the jurisdiction of the High Court as appellate, this is not correct.
+It is a full jurisdiction that is exercised de novo and can be invoked in any bail matter by either the accused or by the prosecution."